 The week also marked the first anniversary of the release of the University’s Reconciliation Action Plan (RAP).

 Vice-Chancellor and President, Martin Bean CBE, spoke about the importance of Reconciliation.

-“Talking about the past means little, if we don’t apply ourselves to demolishing the barriers that still exist today,” he told the guests.
+“Talking about the past means little, if we don’t apply ourselves to demolishing the barriers that still exist today,” he said.